schipholgroup/takeoff/docs/_deployment-steps/deploy_to_kubernetes.md

 | `kubernetes_config_path` | The path to a `yml` [jinja_templated](http://jinja.pocoo.org/) Kubernetes deployment config | Mandatory value, must be a valid path in the repository |
 | `create_keyvault_secrets` | Whether or not to create Kubernetes secrets for each keyvault secret that has `application-name-` as prefix. | Boolean, defaults to True. |
 | `create_image_pull_secret` | Whether or not to create Kubernetes image pull secret to allow pulling images from your container registry. | Boolean, defaults to True. |
+| `restart_unchanged_resources` | Whether or not to restart unchanged Kubernetes resources.
+Takeoff will attempt to restart all unchanged resources, which may result in error messages in the
+ logs, as not all resources are 'restartable' | Boolean, defaults to False. |

 An example of `kubernetes_config_path.yml.j2`